verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 ### On Apache Impala, Apache Hive, Amazon Redshift

 We will use our command line interface (which is called `veeline`) for connecting to those databases.
-You can programmatically connect to Verdict using the standard JDBC interface, too.
-See [this page](http://verdictdb.org) for the instructions for a JDBC connection.
+You can also programmatically connect to Verdict (see [this page](http://verdict-doc.readthedocs.io/en/latest/using.html#jdbc-in-java-python-applications)).

+#### Prerequsites for `veeline`

+`veeline` uses the JDBC drivers stored in the `libs` folder for making a connection to the database Verdict works with.
+Therefore, to make `veeline` able to connect to your database, you must store the `jar` files required to make a connection to your database.
+By default, our code ships with the Cloudera's Impala and Hive JDBC drivers, and Redshift JDBC drivers.
+However, if these drivers are not compatible with your environment, you should put the compatible JDBC drivers in the `libs` folder in place of existing ones.
+We plan to automate this process in the future.

 #### Verdict-on-Impala